Wolsten/Table-Based-Solution/readme.md

 If not specified the default view is `chart`.

-Finally, the component will generate default colours for each event according to its tag.
-You can override this using the `data-tag-colours` attribute as follows:
+Finally, the component will generate default colours for each event according to its category.
+You can override this using the `data-category-colours` attribute as follows:

 ```
-data-tag-colours="fruit:#E49EDD,vegetable:#4D93D9,animal:#83CCEB"
+data-category-colours="fruit:#E49EDD,vegetable:#4D93D9,animal:#83CCEB"
 ```

-The tag colours should be specified as hyphenated versions of the tag name.
-Therefore, the tag name `large animals` would be specified by `large-animals`.
+The category colours should be specified as hyphenated versions of the category name.
+Therefore, the category name `large animals` would be specified by `large-animals`.

 You can specify your colours as any valid CSS colour value.
 The example workbook `timelines.xlsm` shows that you can set the colours (optionally) in each sheet.

-Simply insert two rows before the start of the events with the first called `tags` and the second called `colours` (note both must be lower case).
-In the tags row list the tags used in your events table (or at least the ones you want to override the colours for).
-Then below each tag in the colours row, set the background colour of the cell as required.
+Simply insert two rows before the start of the events with the first called `categories` and the second called `colours`.
+In the categories row list the categories used in your events table (or at least the ones you want to override the colours for).
+Then below each category in the colours row, set the background colour of the cell as required.
 When you save the workbook, a macro is run to insert matching Hex colour names into the coloured cells.
 See the two sheets `UK Prime Ministers` and `History of the Universe` for examples.

 So an example table timeline would be structured as follows: